 Necrozma– Included for Black Ray GX – if you think its worth 3 energy.
 Cat sticks this in Golisopod to put pretty much everything in One Hit KO range.
 Also good in expanded thanks to Dimension Valley reducing the cost of it’s attacks.

 Decidueye – fallen out of favour but still viable, especially in baby Alolan Ninetales decks.
 99% of the time its for Feather Arrow.

-Lurantis – used to be combined with Golisopod, though fallen out of favour at the moment.
+Lurantis – used to be combined with Golisopod, though still out of favour at the moment.
 It pairs well with Shining Legends Venusaur thanks to the Jungle Totem ability.
 Certainly not one to overlook.